Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

-Interesting examples of class functions include $1_{\text{Prime}}$, the characteristic function on the set of prime polynomials, the Möbius $\mu$ function, as well as the function field analog of divisor functions $d_{r}$ for integer $r \ge 2$; e.g., $d_{2}(g)$ is the number of ways to decompose $g$ as a product of two monic polynomials.
+Other interesting examples of class functions include the Möbius $\mu$ function, as well as the function field analog of divisor functions $d_{r}$ for integer $r \ge 2$; e.g., $d_{2}(g)$ is the number of ways to decompose $g$ as a product of two monic polynomials.
 In particular, Theorems~\ref{thm:prime-independence} and \ref{thm:moebius-chowla-cancellation} are immediate consequences of Theorem~\ref{thm:class-function-correlations}.
 In similar fashion we can treat short interval function field analogs of the ``shifted divisor problem'', e.g., the sum $ \sum_{ g \in I(f)} d_{r}(g) d_{r}(g+1) $, as well as the Titchmarsh divisor problem, e.g., sums of the form $\sum_{ g \in I(f)} 1_{\text{Prime}}(g) d_{r}(g+1)$.
 These results can be viewed as very short interval versions of recent results \cite{ABR} by Andrade, Bary-Soroker and Rudnick for the full interval $M_d(\fq)$.